morrownr/USB-WiFi/home/Performance_Comparison.md

 -----

 Low power usage:
-(important for use with a Raspberry Pi or other use cases that require low power required adapters)
+(important for use with a Raspberry Pi or other use cases that require low power adapters)
 ```
 1. Alfa AWUS036ACS (AC600)
 2. Alfa AWUS036ACM (AC1200)